Embedded Finance

 merchants and provide customers with more flexibility in how they pay for goods and

-2. Merchant cash advances: Banks can offer merchant cash advances, providing merchants
+services. - Merchant cash advances: Banks can offer merchant cash advances, providing merchants

 with access to funds based on their expected future revenue.
 This can help merchants

-3. Invoice financing: Banks can offer invoice financing to merchants, providing them with
+manage their cash flow and invest in their businesses. - Invoice financing: Banks can offer invoice financing to merchants, providing them with

 funds in exchange for their outstanding invoices.
 This can help merchants manage their

-cash flow and avoid the need to wait for customers to pay their invoices.
+cash flow and avoid the need to wait for customers to pay their invoices. - Supply chain financing: Banks can offer supply chain financing to merchants, providing

 them with access to funds to pay their suppliers.
 This can help merchants to manage

-their working capital and build stronger relationships with their suppliers.
+their working capital and build stronger relationships with their suppliers. - Payment processing: Banks can offer payment processing services to merchants,

 enabling them to accept a range of payment methods.
 This can help merchants to

-6. Fraud detection and prevention: Banks can provide merchants with fraud detection and
+expand their customer base and increase sales. - Fraud detection and prevention: Banks can provide merchants with fraud detection and

 prevention services, helping to mitigate the risk of fraudulent transactions.
 This can help